deathook007/StartUp/README.md

 # StartUp💡
-A non-responsive templet from skretch for creative people and there buisness.
+A non-responsive - "Desktop only" front end templet from skretch for showcasing creative people and there buisness ideas.

-Best for practising  HTML5 and CSS3 advance coding skills.
+Used skills - HTML5 and CSS3

-## Initial step:
-In you starting projects u cant came across great ideas so try to follow some great instructurs ideas and follow them.

-Don't cheat on yourself specially on your skills.